nodesecurity/npm-utils/README.md

 });
 ```

+### getModuleMaintainers = function (module, callback)

+Get an array of maintainers from a specifc module / version.

 ## depTree format

 Many of the functions return a `depTree` representing the full dependency tree.
 This is in a format that's easier to traverse than a full tree.
 Each module in the full heirarchy has a key in the object of `module@version`.
 It's value is an object with `parents`, `children` and `source`.